 A blog, if done right, can be a great addition to your photography marketing efforts.
 Once you discover how to start a photography blog, you can use it as a portfolio and a place to share the story of the wedding day for each of your clients.
 Using your photography blog to share your experiences as a wedding photographer allows your clients to get to know you, the photographer.

-Adding in additional content, such as a personal blog series, invites your clients to get to know you, the person.
-Creating content that is relevant for your clients contributes to a successful SEO plan, and is best created by blogging regularly and consistently.
+Padding it with additional content, such as a personal blog series, encourages your clients to get to know you, the person.
+Creating content that is relevant for your clients contributes to a successful SEO plan, and is best established by blogging regularly and consistently.

 The vital part of a notable photography blog is regular and consistent posting.
 To gain the benefits of blogging, it needs to be done consistently throughout each month.
-Plan out your posts ahead of time.
+Therefore, plan out your posts in advance.

 Tips to successful blogging: